 Indonesia, on the other hand, is great for both snorkelling and scuba diving.
 With a plethora of dive sites, crystal clear waters, and very reasonable pricing, you’ll really be spoiled for choice.
 If you can make it out to the Gilli Islands just off Bali, there are plenty of dive resorts that will offer you a ‘stay and scuba’ package – earn your PADI qualification and have your accommodation sorted.
 If you’re looking for somewhere a little more lively, try Gilli Trawangan (Gilli T for short), but for something much more mellow, Gilli Air is the place to be.
 Both, however, are perfect for some secret nature trips under the sea.

 Looking for: Something to blow your mind?

-If I asked you what is the most incredible natural phenomena in the world, what would you say?
-Because I know my answer – the Northern Lights is a must see for anyone interested in secret nature trips.
+If we asked you what is the most incredible natural phenomena in the world, what would you say?
+Because we know our answer – the Northern Lights is a must see for anyone interested in secret nature trips.
 Ethereal colours dancing across the cold night sky, somewhere remote, away from everyone else.
 The only problem is: where to see them?
 After all, everyone wants to catch a glimpse (and so they should – it’s awesome, in the proper sense of the word).